radrich/richarmstrong.net/_classes/just-start.md

 ---
 title: "Just Start"
 subtitle: "5 Exercises That Lead To Big Wins"
-desc: "This class is all about realising, starting, and planning what you really really want to do."
+description: "This class is all about realising, starting, and planning what you really really want to do."
 external_url: https://ttkb.me/juststart
 date: "2020-02-03"
 image: "img/just-start-class-thumb.jpg"